lovrosdu/klor/doc/04-deployment.md

 ```

 Once the choreography is in place, we can write "driver code" that will invoke the respective projections using `play-role` and configure the necessary transport functions and TCP sockets as the locators.
-For a TCP connection to work one of the roles will have to act as a server, so we choose the `Seller` to be the server and `Buyer` to be the client.
+For a TCP connection to work one of the roles will have to act as a server, so we choose `Seller` to be the server and `Buyer` to be the client.

-Klor provides the `wrap-sockets` utility which installs `:send` and `:recv` transport functions that will perform their communication assuming the locators are standard Java `SocketChannel` objects.
+Klor provides the `wrap-sockets` utility which produces a role configuration containing `:send` and `:recv` transport functions that perform their communication assuming the locators are standard Java NIO `SocketChannel` objects.
 For serializing and deserializing Clojure values, the functions use the [Nippy](https://github.com/taoensso/nippy) serialization library.

 The drivers also use a few more utilities -- `with-server`, `with-accept` and `with-client`, all part of Klor -- which are convenience macros that deal with the boilerplate of setting up a server socket, accepting connections from clients, and connecting a client to a server.